adriannovegil/awesome-observability/README.md

   * [Powerful Seal](https://github.com/bloomberg/powerfulseal) - PowerfulSeal adds chaos to your Kubernetes clusters, so that you can detect problems in your systems as early as possible.
 It kills targeted pods and takes VMs up and down.
   * [ChaosToolkit](https://chaostoolkit.org/) - Chaos Engineering Experiment Automation
   * [Litmus](https://www.openebs.io/litmus) - An open source framework for chaos engineering based qualification of Kubernetes environments running stateful applications

+## Load Generators

+ * [JMeter](https://jmeter.apache.org/) - Java application designed to load test functional behavior and measure performance.
+It was originally designed for testing Web Applications but has since expanded to other test functions.
+ * [Gatling](https://gatling.io/) - Load test as code
+ * [Vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
+It can be used both as a command line utility and a library.

 ## Anomalies